damaclab/Co-existence-Pattern-Recognition-SaltMarsh-and-Mangrove/README.md

 ## Tools used

-- FIST
-- CellBiClust
-- SPSS
+- FIST: Tool for association rule mining and biclustering [1]
+- SPSS: Statistical tool for multidimensional scaling

 ## Sample rules